Counselor Trainee 2 (CDPT 2)

 Northwest Indian Treatment Center

-Under the supervision of a Chemical Dependency Professional as defined by the Department of Health, implements, maintains and coordinates the case management activities of assigned patients.
+Under the supervision of a chemical dependency professional as defined by the Department of Health, implements, maintains and coordinates the case management activities of assigned patients.
 Delivers treatment services that include individual and group counseling related to chemical dependency patients.
 Establishes and maintains patient files to WAC and CARF standards and NWITC policies.
 Participates in quality assurance activities, educational lectures, coordinates case management, completes discharge summary, makes appropriate aftercare plans and communicates with appropriate referring and aftercare organizations.
-Maintains timelines as indicated by NWITC policies.
+Maintains time lines as indicated by NWITC policies.
 Coordinate inter-agency and inter-department patient management.
-Contribute to positive, effective development by cooperating with other staff to implement a consistent treatment plan for each patient across shifts and in the absence of the primary Counselor or Counselor-Trainee.
+Contribute to positive, effective development by cooperating with other staff to implement a consistent treatment plan for each patient across shifts and in the absence of the primary counselor or counselor-trainee.
+The successful trainee II is able to respond to a variety of physical symptoms and behaviors with strategic and effective treatment plans and interventions, and able to manage patient group activities therapeutically.

 (Other duties may be assigned)